Our board games

 Moon is an educational board game aimed to develop several Computational Thinking-related skills, such as information representation and binary coding, binary arithmetic, binary logic, and basic system's architecture.
 UDEUSTO developed a printed version of the game in a previous Erasmus+ Project (2018-1-ES01-KA201-050415), but many teachers and students asked for a complementary app that would allow playing MOON is a wider set of scenarios (during playtime, commuting, at home, etc.) and use their mobile devices for educational purposes.

 You can play an online version of Moon here:

 The Moon app allows users to adapt the difficulty level of the game in an easy way.
 Three levels of increasing difficulty are shown in the main menu (easy, medium, hard) and it's be possible to configure all aspects of the game (number of errors, resets, bugs, energy, operations, etc.) in a custom difficulty mode.

-Since TRUEBA, BvS, HBG, and PGPP will participate in the testing and piloting, and subsequently use of the app in their technology, mathematics and computer activities, hundreds of primary and secondary school students will use the game to develop digital skills in a playful way.
-In addition, the app will be freely released enabling schools, organizations and families across Europe to play the game.
+Since TRUEBA, BvS, HBG, and PGPP participated in the testing and piloting, and subsequently use of the app in their technology, mathematics and computer activities, hundreds of primary and secondary school students used the game to develop digital skills in a playful way.
+In addition, the app is freely released enabling schools, organizations and families across Europe to play the game.